-- d) There were no options given to directors, principal shareholders or their associates under the 2001 Scheme, except as disclosed below.
-In addition, none of the grantees received more than 5% of the options available under the 2001 Scheme. - e) Details of the options granted under the 2001 Scheme are as follows: - (i) A grantee may exercise an option during the Option Period (as defined in the 2001 Scheme). - (ii) Persons selected to participate in the 2001 Scheme are also not restricted from participating (if they are eligible) in any other share option or incentive scheme implemented by any other corporation, whether within the Group or otherwise. - f) There were no options granted at a discount during the year. - g) There are no participants of the 2001 Scheme who are directors or employees of the Company's related parties. - h) There are no options granted on the ordinary shares of the subsidiaries in the Group.
+- c) The members of the Compensation Committee administering the 2001 Scheme are Messrs Lee Ying Cheun (Chairman), Natarajan Subramaniam and Ting Sii Tien @ Yao Sik Tien. - d) There were no options given to directors, principal shareholders or their associates under the 2001 Scheme, except as disclosed below.
+In addition, none of the grantees received more than 5% of the options available under the 2001 Scheme. - e) Details of the options granted under the 2001 Scheme are as follows: - (i) A grantee may exercise an option during the Option Period (as defined in the 2001 Scheme). - (ii) Persons selected to participate in the 2001 Scheme are also not restricted from participating (if they are eligible) in any other share option or incentive scheme implemented by any other corporation, whether within the Group or otherwise. - f) There were no options granted at a discount during the year. - g) There are no participants of the 2001 Scheme who are directors or employees of the Company's related parties.